dbak91/RdpOneClick/README.md

 This will double click at '800 500' to open the rdp, then click at '900 520' preclick then finally the connect button at '1100 650'

-## **Dependencies**

-- Requires .NET 4.8 framework which is usually present on most Windows 10 and 11 systems

 ## **Tip**: